Louis-MG/MetaDBGWAS/README.md

 ```
 	* General
---files <path> path to one file or a directory containing the files.
+--files <path> path to the directory containing the read files.
 --output <path> path to the output folder.
 Default set to ./ .
 --threads <int> number of threads to use. !!
 Default set to 4 !!
 --verbose <int> level of verbosity.
 Default to 1, 0-1.
 0 is equivalent to --quiet.